laravel-enso/VueComponents/README.md

 - `placeholder` - string, custom placeholder when no option in selected | (optional)
 - `params` - object, list of parameters from the same table, format: `params: { 'fieldName': 'fieldValue' }` | (optional)
 - `pivot-params` - object, list of pivot tables, format: `pivotParams: { 'table': null }` | (optional)
-- `custom-params` - object, using customParams implies that you rewrite the 'getOptionList' method from the `SelectListBuilder` trait.
+- `custom-params` - object, using customParams implies that you rewrite the 'selectOptions' method from the `SelectListBuilder` trait.
 You must use the static::buildSelectList method in order to format the query result in the expected format | (optional)

 #### FormBuilder
 The `VueForm.vue` components takes the following, required, parameter: